DameDollaForThree/self-driving-robot-car/README.md

 <hr/>

 **Goal**: The robot car is able to
-- "**sweep enemies**" with its arms when it senses a car within 10cm in front it.
+- "**sweep enemies**" with its arms when it senses a car within 10cm in front of it.
-- **accelerate** when another car hits the bump at the back of it.
+- **accelerate** when another car hits the bump switch at the back of it.
 - **make a turn** after sweeping other cars

 **Main Components**: an Arduino microcontroller, two micro-servos, robot car's parts, a bump switch, an analog distance sensor